Table of Contents

 They stayed in Rome for two weeks last summer.

-5. Use “for” in requests and offers
+5. Use “for” in requests, reasons, and purposes

 Examples: